maorm36/Android-Keylogger-Educational-Research-Project/README.md

 - Access web dashboard at `http://your-server-url/public/web_dashboard.html`
 - View all captured data
 - Filter by event type
+Pay attention to the interval of uploading data process!!!!!!

 ## 🔬 Research Applications